Stem Cells: Types, Functions, Uses & Issues

 How Are Stem Cells Used in Medicine?

-Some of the situations where adult cells are applied include in regenerative medicine and stem cell therapies to manage diseases such as spinal cord injuries, diabetes, and heart diseases among others.
+Use of adult cells are however used in treatments in regenerative medicine and stem cell therapies which may include administering rush for spinal cord injuries, diabetes, and heart disease among others.

 What Is the Difference Between Embryonic and Adult Stem Cells?